 Repair or mend your possessions before tossing and rebuying.

 If an item is beyond repair, ask yourself if the item can be repurposed into another application (example: old t-shirts into reusables tissues).

-Responsibly dispose or recycle items that are fully expired.
+Responsibly dispose or recycle items that are no longer usable.